-- a) a regulated market (as defined in the FCA Glossary); - b) an established market in the UK or an EEA State which is regulated, operates regularly and is open to the public; or - c) a market which the ACD, after consultation with, and notification to, the Depositary, determines is appropriate for the purpose of investment of, or dealing in, the property of the Company.
-In accordance with the relevant criteria in COLL, such a market must be regulated; operate regularly; be recognised as a market or exchange or as a self-regulating organisation by an overseas regulator; be open to the public; be adequately liquid; and have adequate arrangements for unimpeded transmission of income and capital to, or to the order, of shareholders.
+- a) a regulated market (as defined in the FCA Glossary); - b) a market in the United Kingdom or an EEA State which is regulated, operates regularly and is open to the public; or - c) a market which the ACD after consultation with, and notification to, the Depositary, determines is appropriate for the purpose of investment of, or dealing in, the Scheme Property.
+In accordance with the relevant criteria in COLL, such a market must be regulated; operate regularly; be recognised as a market or exchange or as a self-regulating organisation by an overseas regulator; be open to the public; be adequately liquid; and have adequate arrangements for unimpeded transmission of income and capital to, or to the order of, investors.